auditOne/documentation/markdowns/Agoric.md

 </p>

 [Agoric](https://agoric.com/) is an open-source development company launching an interoperable [Proof-of-Stake](Proof_of_Stake.md) chain and economy.
-Our JavaScript-native smart contract platform offers developers a safe, reusable library of [DeFi](DeFi.md) components to rapidly build and deploy on-chain. <br>
+Their JavaScript-native smart contract platform offers developers a safe, reusable library of [DeFi](DeFi.md) components to rapidly build and deploy on-chain. <br>
 <br>

 [<p align="center">